 MYTH –The student must have sufficient personal property to serve as collateral for the student loan.

-TRUTH – Student loan terms are written without collateral since the future employment is considered the means with which the loan will be repaid.
+TRUTH – Student loan terms are written without collateral since future employment is considered the means by which the loan will be repaid.
 In the federal student loan program, all students pay the same interest rate.

 MYTH – Student loan default – The parents, or spouse, of the student will be given responsibility if the student defaults on the student loan payments.